PLEASE NOTE: This is a LIVE INSTRUCTOR-LED training event delivered ONLINE.

 Doulos is an independent company, enabling delegates to receive the benefit of objective tuition while learning in the context of their chosen tool and methodology.
 Leading tools supported by this course include:

 The tool options available on a specific scheduled course may vary.
 Preferences can be selected in the booking process.
 Or please contact Doulos to discuss specific requirements.

 This is an advanced language and methodology training class.
-Prior attendance of the Doulos comp class (or equivalent) is required, and at least 6 months of 'live' project experience using VHDL is strongly recommended.
-Delegates attending the Expert Design module must have knowledge and experience of register transfer level coding and synthesis using VHDL
+Prior attendance of the Doulos Comprehensive VHDL class (or equivalent) is required, and at least 6 months of 'live' project experience using VHDL is strongly recommended.
+Delegates attending the Expert Design module must have knowledge and experience of register transfer level coding and synthesis using VHDL.

 Doulos training materials are renowned as the most comprehensive and user friendly available.
 Their style, content and coverage is unique in the HDL training world and has made them sought after resources in their own right.
 Class fees include:

 Due to world-wide operational restrictions, Golden Reference Guides are not currently available in all regions.
 Course attendees will receive a reference guide as soon as possible once the pandemic situation improves.

 Expert VHDL Design